Dondecoder/Python-Projects/README.md

-# Python-Projects
+# Name

-This is a collection of projects I've worked on from basic to intermediate using Python coding.
-Please let me know if you have any questions or concerns
+## PYTHON-PROJECTS

+## Description

+Collection of Python Projects spanning from the beginner to advanced.
+Starting from simpler projects such as Whats_the number to more complex projects like Python_REST_API.
+This is a statement of my journey.